Y-Power/visual-chap/readme.txt

 1. Install Visual Chap through the WordPress plugins screen directly OR upload the plugin files to the `/wp-content/plugins/visual-chap` directory.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Use the Settings->Visual Chap screen to configure the plugin.
+1. Use the 'Settings' -> 'Visual Chap' screen to configure the plugin.

 == Frequently Asked Questions ==

+= Will it work with my theme? =

+Visual Chap works on *most* themes and I try to keep it compatible with every major theme but there are exceptions (most noticeably 'Twenty Fifteen) and there might be minor differences among them.

 = How about mobile devices? =